Layr-Labs/eigenlayer-middleware/README.md

 - What qualities of operators need to be kept track of onchain? (e.g. stake, BLS pubkeys, etc.)
 - Registration/Deregistration conditions

-These two points have been addressed through the Registry Coordinator/Registry Architecture.
+These two points have been addressed through the architecture of Registry Coordinator and Registry.

 ### Definitions